robincajas12/super.md/README.md

-# virtual-fs-node
+# SUPER.MD

 A virtual filesystem that attaches computable metadata and execution layers to Markdown files.

-Virtual FS Node mounts a directory via FUSE and intercepts file read operations.
+super.md Node mounts a directory via FUSE and intercepts file read operations.
 Content is processed on-demand by executing embedded code blocks.

 ## Usage